 Jobs with Cornell Dining

-Though our style of service may have changed, our commitment to providing students with meaningful work opportunities and leadership positions has not changed.
+We provide students with meaningful work opportunities and leadership positions!
 Whether you want to work in one of our residential dining locations or our coffee shops or cafés, whether you want to hone your culinary skills by working closely with a chef, we have a position for you.
 If you're looking to take on more of a leadership role, we have supervisor and student manager positions that can fit.
-We also have new OpenTable host positions this fall.
 Cornell Dining hires many full-time and part-time staff members for a wide range of positions and roles on campus, as well as a robust student staff team.